Cart

 The cherry tree starts flowering in October or November.
 It matures by early summer.
 It is a good practice to prune the tree after every harvest.

-Common names: Bakery cherry, Karonda.
-Karakka
+- Common names: Karonda Cherry, Carandas Plum, Bengal Currant, Bakery cherry, Karakka

 Growing Karonda Cherry

 Karonda is a low-maintenance plant and requires minimal care.
-It is a hardy plant that can grow in a wide range of climatic conditions, including hot and humid tropical climates, subtropical climates, and even dry arid regions.
+Bakery cherry can grow in a wide range of climatic conditions and soil types.
+It grows well in full sunlight and also in partial shade.

 The karonda cherry does well with organic fertilizers.
 Bone meal, cow dung, and compost are used.